dhwanijain-dev/anonymousfluxus/README.md

 # 🚀 Hackathon Project - Healthcare Dashboard

 Welcome to the **Healthcare Management System** - an ongoing project developed for a hackathon!
-This repository showcases the progress and features implemented so far, with continuous improvements in the pipeline. 💡
+This repository showcases the progress and features implemented so far, with continuous improvements. 💡

 ## 📌 Features Implemented